 Making More Finite Adjustments

-In some cases, the skin tone and blemish issues in your wedding photography, once imported, may require more robust and fine-tuned features than what Lightroom provides.
+In some cases, the skin tone and blemish issues in your wedding photography, once imported in Lightroom, may require more robust and fine-tuned features than what Lightroom provides.
 In these cases, you will want to make the changes you can with the features above in Lightroom, then export your edited image to another program, such as Photoshop.